-This can sometimes be difficult if you’ve made big changes, increased your budget or expanded your campaigns, but you can always notice trends or inconsistencies.
-Especially if you start applying segments, for example looking only on specific search campaigns or only the desktop performance of your campaigns, etc.
+This can sometimes be difficult if you’ve made big changes, increased your budget, or expanded your campaigns, but you can always notice trends or inconsistencies.
+Especially if you start applying segments, for example, looking only at specific search campaigns or only the desktop performance of your campaigns, etc.

 Week/Month compared to the benchmark

 When it comes to optimizing your Google Ads campaigns, it’s important that you always review your performance against two metrics:

 - Your benchmark: Make sure you’re not dropping below your performance benchmark